shayanderson/eco/docs/cache.md

     echo $cache->get();
 }
 ```
-All cache data is serialized by default so all PHP types can be cached, for example:
+All cache data is serialized by default so different PHP types can be cached, for example:
 ```php
 $data = ['x' => 'y'];
 $cache->set($data);